 For example, food is generally an essential item but some meals are just leisure meals.
 Take those off the list!
 Then, go shopping with that budget.

 How to build your emergency fund

 “If you don’t have three to six months’ worth of expenses saved in an emergency fund, temporarily reduce contributions to locked plans.
 Start putting more in an accessible emergency fund”

-With Cowrywise, you can start the buildup of an emergency fund using our low-risk mutual funds or the Cowrywise Stash.
+With Cowrywise, you can start the buildup of an emergency fund using our emergency plan.
 You can start by putting in 10% of any money that comes your way, or you can choose to take out 25% of any amount you want to deposit into a locked plan.
 Then go on to place it in the fund.
 Do you want to learn more about emergency funds?
 Check here

 Get affordable and long-lasting food

 Consider meal types that can last for at least 14 days in storage.
 You can start by seeking out items that are in season.
 Kitchenbutterfly has a seasonal guide here.
 Also, you might want to consider having beans and grains.